CheesecakeTV/SwiftGUI-Docs/01 Basic tutorials/07 Additional windows.md

 SubWindows have almost all of the same options normal windows have.\
 You can set an icon, title, background_color, etc.\
-You can use `.update` the same way you use it on normal windows.
+`.update` works the same as with `sg.Window`.

 ## Single events
-Subwindows can't have an event-loop (yet).
+Subwindows can't have their own "true" event-loop.
-You can do something very simmilar to an event-loop, which I'll explain later.
+But there is something very simmilar, which I will explain later.

 Using key-functions is the best way to handle events.